privacybydesign/irma-backend-packages/js/README.md

 ##### `startSession(request)`
 This method starts a session at the IRMA server.
 The `request` parameter may either be a session request object or a signed session request JWT.
-The function returns a promise with on resolve the session identifiers `{sessionPtr: ..., token: ...}`.
+The function returns a promise which on resolve gives the session identifiers `{sessionPtr: ..., token: ...}`.

 ##### `cancelSession(sessionToken)`
 This method cancels the session with token `sessionToken` at the IRMA server.
 The parameter